 Frequently Asked Questions

-What is data mining explain?
+What is data mining for beginners?

-What is an example of data mining?
+What are the 3 types of data mining?

 Author: Tibor Moes